-In developing its standards, the IESBA is required to be transparent in its activities, and to adhere to due process as approved by the PIOB.
-Board meetings are open to the public, and agenda papers are available on the IESBA's website.
+The IESBA develops and issues its standards independently and in accordance with an approved due process and the Public Interest Framework, overseen by the Public Interest Oversight Board.
+Board meetings are open to the public, and agenda materials are available on the IESBA website.